karmab/kcli-ztp/README.md

 You can have a look at:

 - [parameters.yml](samples/parameters.yml) for a parameter file targetting baremetal nodes only
-- [parameters_virtual.yml](samples/parameters_virtual.yml) for one combining virtual masters and physical workers.
+- [parameters_virtual.yml](samples/parameters_virtual.yml) for one combining virtual ctlplanes and physical workers.

 Call the resulting file `kcli_parameters.yml` to avoid having to specify it in the creation command.